 Luxury packaging design is the discipline of engineering high-end packaging that communicates brand identity, sensory cues, and product worth.
 A five-step workflow suits beginners and applies to cosmetics, fashion, and personal care items such as lipstick, knitwear, and skin serum.
 Material selection, finishing techniques like embossing, foil stamping, and soft-touch coating, tactile details, closure mechanisms, personalization options, and sustainability decisions function as interdependent design variables.
 Integration of art, technical specifications, manufacturing sequences, and measurement metrics ensures consistent, manufacturable, and recyclable packaging for both limited and full production runs.
-The creation of luxury design follows five steps to transform a brief into production-ready packaging.
+Pricing varies by supplier and market conditions; businesses should request current quotations for accurate estimates.

 Step 1: Define Brand Position and Target User